 During the last quarter of calendar year 2009, the NWP IRA Optimization project was implemented to increase volatile organic compound (VOC) mass removal and enhance capture in the vicinity of the original south well field of the NWPGS.
 The NWP IRA System Optimization included installation of two new EWs (EW232 and EW233), installation of piping and leak detection monitoring stations, construction of an overhead feeder to provide electrical power to the new EWs, and instrumentation and control modifications.
 The wells were installed in the vicinity of the original south well field.
 Groundwater is extracted from each well at a rate of approximately 100 gpm.
 The piping and leak detection system transfer the extracted groundwater to the C-612 Treatment Facility.
 The original north EWs, EW228 and EW229, were taken out of service.
 The original south wells, EW230 and EW231, were taken off line, but remain in stand-by mode.
+Stand-by mode means the EW could be made operational with minimal effort.
 An ESD to the 1993 ROD was completed in 2010 and documents these NWPGS optimization measures (DOE 2010a).

 This O&M Plan provides the NWPGS operators with background information; and references to plans and procedures required to maintain and operate the treatment system to meet DOE, EPA, and Commonwealth of Kentucky policies and statutes.
 References herein to any plan or procedure refer to the most recent version of the plan or procedure in effect as of the date of this O&M Plan or to the revised version of such plans and procedures if revised subsequent to the date of this plan.
+Supporting plans and procedures referenced in this O&M Plan can be found in the procedures folder on the Public Documents website (https://pubdocs.pad.pppo.gov/).
+Appendix A contains a list of plans and procedures developed for the NWPGS and general pump-and-treat operations.